Coding-Dodo/web/owl_tutorial_views/README.md

-# Coding Dodo - Odoo 15 Tutorial Creating an OWL View from scratch
+# Coding Dodo - Odoo 16 Tutorial Creating an OWL View from scratch

 This addon was originally created in [Odoo JavaScript 101 - Part 2: Creating an OWL View from scratch](https://codingdodo.com/odoo-javascript-tutorial-101-part-2-creating-an-owl-view/).

-This branch is the companion piece of the [Article about migrating that view to Odoo 15.](https://codingdodo.com/odoo-15-owl-view-migration-guide)
+This branch is the companion piece of the an upcoming article on how to upgrade to Odoo 16.

 ### Author